FIWARE/tutorials.Relationships-Linked-Data/README.md

 Additionally some relationships have been defined to linked to `https://schema.org/Person` entities.

-### Designing Models for Linked Data.

-Every entity relationship in NGSI-LD is a direct directional link from one entity to another.

-Unlike the looser relationships in NGSI-v2, you should not place information

-so for unlike

-Can;t jump.

-## Traversing links.
+## Traversing links

 > **Example**: Imagine the scenario where a pallet of Products are moved from stock in the warehouse (`stockCount`) onto the shelves of
 > the store (`storeCount`) .
 How would NGSI v2 and NGSI-LD computations differ?

-### How is this defined in NGSI-v2?
+### Relationships without Linked Data

+Without linked data, there is no machine readable way to connect entities together.
+Every data relationship must be known in advanced somehow.
+Within an isolated Smart System this is not an issue, since the architect of the system will know in advance _what-connects-to-what_.

-In NGSI v2 the convenience bridge table **InventoryItem** entity had been created specifically to hold both count on the shelf and count in the warehouse in a single location.
+For example in the NGSI v2 tutorial, the convenience bridge table **InventoryItem** entity had been created specifically to hold both count on the shelf and count in the warehouse in a single location.
 In any computation only the **InventoryItem** entity would be involved.
 The `stockCount` value would be decremented and the `shelfCount` value would incremented.
 In the NGSI v2 model both the `storeCount` and the `shelfCount` have been placed into the conceptual **InventoryItem** Entity.
 This is a necessary workaround for NGSI v2 and it allows for simpler data reading and data manipulation.
 However technically it is ontologically incorrect, as there is no such thing as an  **InventoryItem** in the real world, it is really two separate ledgers, products bought for the store and products sold on the shelf, which in turn have an indirect relationship.

-### How is this defined in NGSI-LD?
+### Relationships with Linked Data

-With linked data concepts (specifically `@graph` and `@context`) it is much easier for computers to understand indirect relationships and navigate between linked entities.
-Therefore
+With a well defined data model using linked data, every relationship is defined in advance and is discoverable.
+Using JSON linked-data concepts (specifically `@graph` and `@context`) it is much easier for computers to understand indirect relationships and navigate between linked entities.
+Due to hese additional annotatations it is possible to create usable models which are ontologically correct and therefore
-**Shelf** can be directly assigned a `numberOfItems` attribute and the model is ontologically correct.
+**Shelf** can be directly assigned a `numberOfItems` attribute and bridge table concept is no longer required.

-Meanwhile another ontologically correct **StockOrder** Entity can be created which holds a entry of which items are currently on order for each store.
+Similarly a **StockOrder** Entity  can be created which holds a entry of which items are currently on order for each store.
 This is a proper context data entity as `stockCount` describes the current state of a product in the warehouse.
+Once again this describes a real world entity and is ontologically correct.

-To move a pallet of products onto a shelf it would be possible for a computer navigate the relationships in the linked data the `@graph` from **StockOrder** to **Shelf** as shown:
+In the linked data scenario, it would be possible for an **external system** to discover relationships ans interogate the Supermarket.
+Imagine for example an [Autonomous Mobile Robot](https://www.intorobotics.com/40-excellent-autonomous-mobile-robots-on-wheels-that-you-can-build-at-home/) which is used to  move a pallet of products onto a shelf it would be possible for this **external system** to navigate the relationships in the linked data the `@graph` from **StockOrder** to **Shelf** as shown:

 -   Some `product:XXX` items have been removed from `stockOrder:0001` - decrement `stockCount`.